bitfwdcommunity/Blockathon/README.md

 If there’s a waiting list for the event, make sure to explain how it works.

 ## Distribution and Spreading the Word
 The most important part is getting as many participants coming to your event!
-So distribtion and utiilsing the various social media nad messaging platforms will help you promote your event to the right audience.
+So distribtion and utiilsing the various social media and messaging platforms will help you promote your event to the right audience.

-Email
+<strong>Email</strong>

-Telegram
+<strong>Telegram</strong>
 Within the Blockchain community, Telegram is a very common communication channel...

-Twitter
+<strong>Twitter</strong>
 🔴🔴 (Need to finish)

 <img src="https://user-images.githubusercontent.com/16810128/36580205-675e68dc-18bb-11e8-85c8-b7eba9bc4f8e.jpg">